 Reesha has funded healthcare for 73 patients in 14 countries.

-Delvin is a baby boy from Tanzania, and is the second born to his parents.
-Delvin’s mother has another child who stays with his father in a different region after they separated.
-She got married to Delvin's father who also had another child.
-His parents depend on small-scale farming for their living thus their income is very little.
-Delvin has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Delvin has been experiencing seizures.
-Without treatment, Delvin will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Delvin that will treat his hydrocephalus.
-The procedure is scheduled to take place on March 11th and will drain the excess fluid from Delvin's brain.
-This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Delvin will hopefully develop into a strong, healthy young boy.
-Delvin’s mother says, “Kindly help my son please, we are unable to afford the treatment cost and his health is worsening each day."
+Peresia is a seven-month-old baby girl from Tanzania.
+She is the first born child to her young parents.
+Peresia's parents have a small business together selling sardines, called "dagaa" locally.
+They work hard, but they have little income and barely enough to get by.
+Peresia has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Peresia has been experiencing an increasing head circumference.
+Without treatment, she will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $765 to cover the cost of surgery for Peresia that will treat her hydrocephalus.
+The procedure is scheduled to take place on November 6th and will drain the excess fluid from her brain.
+This will reduce intracranial pressure and greatly improve her quality of life.
+With proper treatment, Peresia will hopefully develop into a strong, healthy young girl.
+Peresia’s mother shared, “Our daughter is getting worse every day and we cannot afford her treatment as it is too expensive.
+Please help save our daughter.”